House Approves Spending Bill With $1.6 Billion For Border Wall

 “Nobody would know it from the President’s hysterical rhetoric, but there are already 700 miles of fence down there on the border — vehicular fencing, pedestrian fencing… I know about it because most of that fencing was built when I was chairman of the homeland security appropriations subcommittee.”

-Construction On US-Mexico Border Wall Prototypes Are Delayed
+Construction On U.S.-Mexico Border Wall Prototypes Are Delayed

-The numerous protests filed have created months worth of delays in the construction of the US-Mexico border wall designs.
-Construction is currently several months behind when the administration had hoped to break ground.
+The numerous protests filed have created months worth of delays in the construction of the U.S.-Mexico border wall designs.
+Construction is currently several months behind the date the administration had hoped to break ground.
 The plan had originally been to begin building the wall in June of 2017.
 However, in recent weeks, the Department of Homeland Security has insisted it was still on track to begin work on prototypes this summer.

 The unexpected delay means the earliest that prototype construction could begin would be in November and to be completed by early December.